 If possible and if it is safe, every effort should be made to obtain written consent from the victim/survivor before disclosing personal information to other agencies subject to this protocol.
-It is important to note obtaining consent is not always possible dependent on the level of risk.
+It is important to note obtaining consent is not always possible prior to the ICAT meeting.

 Generally, consent is required before personal information regarding a victim/survivor can be shared with other agencies.
-However, applicable privacy laws, such as the Freedom of Information, Protection of Privacy Act, and the Personal Information Protection Act allow personal information to be shared without consent in certain situations including:
+However, applicable privacy laws, such as the Freedom of Information, Protection of Privacy Act, and the Personal Information Protection Act allow personal information to be shared without consent in certain situations: